pkubowicz/java9-link/README.md

 Demonstrates benefits from using `jlink` utility from Java 9 to create a custom runtime image.
+See also branch `external-libs`.

 ## Quick Start